MagMaj00/MCP3208-Adafruit-FT232h/README.md

           time.sleep(5)
           print(readvalue)

-  Before starting the application, you can modify the environment variable:
+  Before starting the python file, you can modify the environment variable:

           set BLINKA_FT232H=1